Shop now & save up to 80% on medication

 How to Compare Open-Angle Glaucoma Treatment Options

-Start with the treatment class named by your clinician.
-Then compare the product page details that affect everyday use, such as active ingredient, brand or generic name, bottle format, preservative status, storage basics, and labeled administration frequency.
-Do not change dosing or combine drops unless your prescriber gives those instructions.
+Start with the medication class or product name listed in your prescription.
+Then compare the product page details that affect daily use, such as active ingredient, brand or generic name, bottle format, preservative status, storage basics, and labeled administration frequency.
+Do not change dosing, stop treatment, or combine drops unless your prescriber gives those instructions.

-Several representative product pages can help with side-by-side browsing.
+Several product pages can support side-by-side browsing.
 Vyzulta Ophthalmic Solution is a prostaglandin-pathway option.
+Lumigan RC is another prostaglandin-related listing.
 Dorzolamide Ophthalmic Solution is a carbonic anhydrase inhibitor.
-Beta-blocker options include Timolol and Timolol Maleate Ophthalmic Solution.
+Beta-blocker browsing can include Timolol Maleate Ophthalmic Solution.
 Combination therapy may appear in listings such as Cosopt, which pairs two pressure-lowering ingredients in one product.

-Quick tip: When comparing drops, check both the active ingredient and the container instructions.
+Quick tip: Check both the active ingredient and the container instructions before comparing alternatives.

 Browsing factorWhy it matters